nklswlf/OptRail_Railroad_Construction/README.md

 The aim is to assign workers, machines, and equipment (attachments) to fixed construction shifts while optimizing multiple conflicting objectives.
 The challenge is modeled as a large-scale, multi-objective combinatorial optimization problem.

-## 🎯 Objectives
+## 🎯 Optimization Objectives

-The optimization process considers the following eight objectives:
+The optimization model aims to balance and improve multiple competing objectives relevant to large-scale construction planning.
+Specifically, it considers the following eight goals:

-1. Construction fulfillment (maximize)
+1. **Maximize** construction site fulfillment
-2. Transport distance of machines (minimize)
+2. **Minimize** transport distances of machines
-3. Transport distance of attachments (minimize)
+3. **Minimize** transport distances of attachments
-4. Work distance for workers (minimize)
+4. **Minimize** commuting distances for workers
-5. Violation of preferred/staffed drivers (minimize)
+5. **Minimize** violations of preferred (staffed) driver assignments
-6. Total number of workers used (minimize)
+6. **Minimize** the total number of workers deployed
-7. Total number of machines used (minimize)
+7. **Minimize** the total number of machines used
-8. Total number of attachments used (minimize)
+8. **Minimize** the total number of attachments utilized

 ## 🧠 Methods Used